-Polarizers do not work well with Wide Angle lenses (less than 28mm) when photographing landscapes, as they have uneven coverage.
+Polarizers do not work well with Wide Angle lenses (wider than ~28mm) when photographing landscapes, as they have uneven coverage.
 This will cause a certain portion of the sky to be much darker than the rest depending on how you rotate the polarizer.
 Or, in the case of photographing water, there will be reflections on some of the water.
 In the photo below you can see how the polarizer darkened the center of the sky, but not the edges.
 This was taken at 24mm.

 In order to make the most of the polarizer, you should point the camera 90 degrees away from the sun.
 In order to illustrate this, create an L with your hand, with your thumb pointed upwards and your index finger pointed straight ahead.
 When you are out in the field, use your finger to point at the sun.
 You can now rotate your wrist around in a circle, while still pointing at the sun.
 The direction your thumb is pointing will have the best polarization effects.

 Surprisingly, even dry rocks can reflect a lot of sunlight.
 As you can see in the photos below, the polarizer really brings out the colors in the landscape.